What to Wear for Business Headshots: The Best Guide for Success

 Business Headshots: What To Wear (From Our NYC Studio POV)

-One of the most common questions I hear from clients before a headshot session is some version of “what should I wear?”
+One of the most common questions we hear from headshot clients before a headshot session is some version of “what should I wear?”
 If you’re searching for business headshots what to wear, you’re in the right place.
 It makes sense.
 You want to look sharp, convey confidence, and represent your personal brand without overthinking every button.
-As Head of Production at Match Production, I spend a significant part of my week helping PR leads, HR teams, founders, and executives pick clothes that photograph well and feel like them.
+At Match Production, we spend a significant part of our time helping PR leads, HR teams, founders, and executives pick clothes that photograph well and feel like them.
+It’s important to choose clothes that are appropriate, comfortable, and help you feel confident, as the right outfit can make a big difference in your headshot.

-This guide is for professionals, executives, and teams preparing for business headshots in NYC or remotely.
+This guide is for professionals, executives, and teams preparing to wear for professional headshots for business headshots in NYC or remotely.
 Your headshot is a powerful tool for your personal brand and can influence how you are perceived in your industry.
+A tailored dark suit is standard for corporate roles.

 Why Choosing the Right Outfit Matters